Brooklyn Law School: Admissions

-For 2022, Brooklyn Law School accepted 46.22% of applicants with 21.56% of those accepted enrolling.
-For those enrolling full time, the average LSAT score was 160 and the average undergraduate GPA was 3.54.
+For 2023, Brooklyn Law School accepted 50% of applicants with 20.12% of those accepted enrolling.
+For those enrolling full time, the average LSAT score was 160 and the average undergraduate GPA was 3.56.
+For part time enrollees, the average LSAT score was 158 and the average undergraduate GPA was 3.45.

 Offerings

 Brooklyn Law School offers students over 190 courses and seminars in the law.

 Centers

 Each Brooklyn Law School center focuses on a specific area of the law and hosts lectures, symposia, forums, and round-table discussions that address emerging issues.